jdios89/TestBench_FDCAN_STM32/README.md

 ## Libraries

-Some libraries are included from [Kugle embedded](https://github.com/mindThomas/Kugle-Embedded).
+The following library are included from [Kugle embedded](https://github.com/mindThomas/Kugle-Embedded).

+- Timer

 ## FDCAN - STANDARD CAN Library